Bethalto Christmas Village

 (618) 377-8051

-Celebrate Christmas with a stroll through Central Park in Bethalto, enjoying decorated lighted Christmas-themed cottages, live music, food, Santa Claus, holiday vendors and crafters, live nativity scene and more.
+Celebrate Christmas with a stroll through Central Park in Bethalto, with decorated, lighted Christmas-themed cottages, live music, great food, a visit with Santa and Mrs. Claus, holiday vendors and crafters, a live nativity scene, children's craft area, petting zoo, barrel car rides and more!
+In the true spirit of the holiday, the 75 live trees used to provide a beautiful backdrop at the event will be given to families in need afterwards.